The Score (album): Music

-The third single released from the album was "Ready or Not", which was released on September 2, 1996.
+The third single released from the album was "Ready or Not", which was released on September 1, 1996.
 In the US the song peaked at No. 34 on the Rhythmic Top 40 chart.
 The song became their second No. 1 on the UK Singles Chart, staying at the top for two weeks.
 The track interpolates "Ready or Not, Here I Come (Can't Hide from Love)" as performed by the Delfonics, and also samples Enya's "Boadicea".
 Initially, this sample was uncredited, and Enya was prepared to sue for copyright infringement, but decided not to when she discovered that the Fugees were not gangsta rappers.

 The accompanying music video was directed by film director Marcus Nispel, and was reported to have cost approximately 1.3 million dollars at the time, making it one of the most expensive music videos ever.
 In a later interview, Fugees member Pras described the recording of "Ready or Not", stating, "The three of us was each going through some pain.
 Lauryn was crying when she did her vocals.
 It was unbelievable.
 To see her singing with tears coming out of her eyes, it made me want to cry too."

 The fourth and final single from the album, a cover of Bob Marley's "No Woman, No Cry", with lead vocals by Wyclef Jean, was released on November 18, 1996.
-It was produced by Wyclef Jean and Lauryn Hill, with additionally production from Pras and Jerry 'Wonder' Duplessis.
+It was produced by Wyclef Jean and Lauryn Hill, with additional production from Pras and Jerry 'Wonder' Duplessis.
 It features uncredited backing vocals from by Marley's children Stephen and Sharon Marley, as well as reggae singer Pam Hall.
 An official remix of the track, featuring Stephen Marley, was included on the group's third release, Bootleg Versions.
 The song peaked at No. 38 on the US Hot 100 Airplay chart.
 It was more successful worldwide, peaking atop the New Zealand Singles Chart for two weeks, and No. 2 in the UK.